linuxsoftware/ls.joyous/README.rst

 --------------
 I am aiming to support the latest releases of Wagtail and Django.
 Older versions may be dropped without much notice.
 Let me know if that is a problem for you.
 Other versions may work - YMMV.

+FYI: Django 2.1 is a definite minimum requirement.

 Getting Help
 -------------
 Please report bugs or ask questions using the `Issue Tracker <http://github.com/linuxsoftware/ls.joyous/issues>`_.